-- cone shells – cone-shaped shells, small and inconspicuous, but it won’t help you if you get stabbed by one
+- Cone snail – cone-shaped shells, small and inconspicuous, but you don't want to get stabbed by one.

-- coconut – a coconut falling from the palm onto the head of a passerby head often has fatal consequences
+- Coconut – a coconut falling from the palm onto the head of a passerby can be fatal.

-- Credit card in the hand of a wife when visiting a pearl farm :)
+- Credit card – when visiting a pearl farm.

 What’s your final word to any sailor that might be hesitating?

 It's a truly wonderful part of our planet, you could spend weeks here and every day there’s still something to surprise and amaze you.
-And it’s worth biting the bullet and enduring the 24 - hour plane journey, because your reward will be literally be paradise on earth.
+And it’s worth biting the bullet and enduring the 24-hour plane journey, because your reward will be a literal paradise on earth.

-Petra Bošková, marine commander, has been actively engaged in yachting since 2004.
-Her sailing began in Mediterranean waters (though Italy, Croatia and Greece), but she has since gained a wealth of yachting experience in the Caribbean, the Seychelles, Asia and the Pacific.
-Sher has her own sailing boat Dehler 92 Optima and she is the Executive Director of the company Zindulka hausboty www.hausboty.cz.
+Petra Bošková, offshore yachtmaster, has been actively engaged in yachting since 2004.
+Her sailing journey began in Mediterranean waters (Italy, Croatia and Greece), but she has since gained a wealth of sailing experience in the Caribbean, Seychelles, Asia and the Pacific.
+Sher has her own sailing yacht — the Dehler 92 Optima.